New Orleans Wedding Photographer, Kacie Fayard

 How long have I been a professional photographer?

-I have been photographing weddings and events since 2018.
-I have been doing portraits sessions for families, couples, etc for five.
-I have worked approximately 450 weddings over the span of this time, majority of them being a second photographer with Studio Tran.
+I have been photographing weddings and events since 2010.
+I have worked approximately 500 weddings over the span of this time, majority of them being a second photographer with Studio Tran.

 So how did my love for photography develop?